raiden-network/awesome-raiden/README.md

 - [Kovan](https://faucet.kovan.network/)
 - [Goerli](https://faucet.goerli.mudit.blog/)

 If you have the MetaMask browser extension installed you can also try the [MetaMask faucets](https://faucet.metamask.io).
-Change to a test networks by clicking Main Ethereum Network and select from Ropsten, Kovan, Rinkeby or Goerli.
+Change to a test network by clicking Main Ethereum Network and select from Ropsten, Kovan, Rinkeby or Goerli.

 ### 💸 Testnet Wrapped Ether